antixenoinitiative/axiwiki/Spire-Operations.md

 The general principle of ship-based combat is to destroy as many Orthrus as you can, as quickly as you can.
 This is best achieved in a wing with the capability to counter any of the potential threats on-site.
 This will include the following roles:

--   **Bomber** - A ship with anti-Xeno missiles can make short work of the banshees and also provide strong damage to interceptor shields and hulls.
+-   **Bomber** - A ship with anti-Xeno missiles can make short work of the banshees and their disruptive shutdown missiles, as well as providing strong damage to interceptor shields and hulls.

 -   **Fighter** - A ship with anti-Xeno multi-cannons can effectively deal with the scouts which spawn regularly and, whilst individually a mere nusiance, can in numbers become a problem.